Improve your early years practice

 “You’ll see Sustained Shared Thinking in the body language,” Kathy explains, “The child and practitioner will have very positive body language, usually turned towards one another, with the practitioner down at the child’s height.
 They’ll either have good eye contact, or they’ll both be focusing on the thing they’re investigating, communicating about it together.”

-So far so good.
 But what about the conversation itself?
 According to Kathy, it should be a genuine dialogue, rather than another chance to cram as much vocabulary into the conversation as possible.

-“The verbal transaction is at the child’s level too,” she explains, “the practitioner isn’t using the opportunity to try and push the language level, but instead using words that help them to communicate with the child in the best way.”
+“The verbal transaction is at the child’s level too,” she explains, “the teacher isn’t using the opportunity to try and push the language level, but instead using words that help them to communicate with the child in the best way.”

 If you’re still struggling to see what sort of interaction this might be, here’s a great example from REPEY: